Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has four wins against the spread in 11 games this year.

-- Georgia Tech's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Georgia Tech's games this season have hit the over on five of 11 set point totals (45.5%).

-- When Georgia Tech scores more than 7.5 points, it is 4-6 against the spread and 3-7 overall.
+- Georgia Tech is 4-6 against the spread and 3-7 overall in games when it records more than 7.5 points.

-- Georgia Tech is 4-6 against the spread and 3-7 overall when the team amasses more than 236.8 yards.
+- In games that Georgia Tech churns out more than 236.8 yards, the team is 4-6 against the spread and 3-7 overall.

-- The Yellow Jackets have 14 giveaways this season, while the Bulldogs have 16 takeaways .
+- This year the Yellow Jackets have 14 turnovers, two fewer than the Bulldogs have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.